 🗺5754 WI-23, Spring Green, WI 53588, United States

 I honestly don’t know how to explain what the House On The Rock is.
 It’s like a museum mixed with a crazy collection of STUFF.
-There’s a massive indoor carousel, an infinity room, collections of doll houses, miniature circus’, an outdoor Japanese Garden and a whole bunch of other things!
-At Christmas time they have a room with over 6000 Santa models (although I’m not sure if that would be a little creepy!), but other sections of the house are closed while this exhibit is on display!
+There’s a massive indoor carousel, an infinity room, collections of doll houses, miniature circus’, an outdoor Japanese Garden and more!
+At Christmas time they have a room with over 6000 Santa models, but other sections of the house are closed while this exhibit is on display!

 Apostle Islands National Lakeshore